-- a description of the equipment used to apply the pesticide (e.g. hand sprayer, power sprayer, hand duster, power duster, soil injector, slab injector) - the property address and the area where the pesticide was used (e.g. interior, exterior, subfloor, roof cavity).
+- a description of the equipment used to apply the pesticide (e.g. hand sprayer, power sprayer, hand duster, power duster, soil injector). - the property address and a delineation of the area where the pesticide was used (e.g. interior, exterior of property, roof cavity).
 This can be recorded on a sketch or map of the area treated.
-If you are spraying interior areas, you need to record the names of the rooms treated.

-- the date and the time of the application, including the time that you started and finished the job - the name, address and contact details of the person who applied the pesticide.
-If you applied the pesticide yourself, write down your own details.
-If you employed someone to apply the pesticide, then that person must record their name, as well as your name, address and the contact details as their employer. - the name, address and contact details of the owner or the person who has the management or control of the property where the pesticide was applied.
+If you are spraying interior areas, you should record the names of the rooms treated. - 3 JAN - the date and time of the application, including the times that you started and finished the job. - the name, address and contact details of the person who applied the pesticide.
+If you applied the pesticide yourself, you must write down your details.
+If you employed someone else to apply the pesticide then that person must record their name as well as your name, address and contact details as their employer.
+If the pesticide was applied by a contractor, the contractor must record their own name, address and contact details. - the name, address and contact details of the owner or the person who has the management or control of the land where the pesticide was applied (see below for further information).
+You only have to record this additional information if the person who owns or manages the property and the person who applied the pesticide are different.

-- if the pesticide was applied outdoors and through the air using spray equipment, then you must make a record of weather conditions.
-You must record: - an estimate of the wind speed and direction at the start of the application and any significant wind changes during the application (you can use the Beaufort scale to help estimate the wind speed).
-Copies of an adapted Beaufort scale is included on the last page of this fact sheet and is also available from the EPA's Pollution Line on 131 555 or at www.epa.nsw.gov.au/envirom/beaufort_scale.pdf).
-If the wind speed and direction are variable, you should note this (e.g. 'wind light and variable').
+if the pesticide was applied outdoors and through the air using spray equipment then you must make a record of weather conditions.
+You must record:

+an estimate of the wind speed and direction at the start of the application and any significant wind changes during the application (you can use the Beaufort scale to help estimate the wind speed).
+Copies of an adapted Beaufort scale are available from the EPA's Pollution Line on 131 555 or at
-if other weather conditions are specified on the label as relevant to the proper use of that pesticide (such as temperature, humidity, rainfall etc) you must record a description of these weather conditions at the start of the application and any significant changes in these conditions during the application.
-For example, if the label says 'do not apply when temperatures are above

-30°C' then you should record the temperature at the start of the application and also any significant temperature changes that occur during spraying.
+- www.epa.nsw.gov.au/envirom/ beaufort\scale.pdf).
+If the wind speed and direction are variable, you should note this (e.g. 'wind light and variable'). - if other weather conditions are specified on the label as relevant to the proper use of that pesticide (such as temperature, humidity, rainfall etc) you must record a description of these weather conditions at the start of the application and any significant changes in these conditions during the application.
+For example, if the label says 'do not apply when temperatures are above 30°C' then you should record the temperature at the start of the application and any significant temperature changes that occur during spraying.